 Among Indigenous women and birthing people, reported rates of perinatal mental health complications are consistently higher than in the general US population.
 However, perinatal mental health programs and interventions tend to focus on the general population and do not account for the unique experiences and worldviews of Indigenous Peoples.
 We highlight a collaborative strategy employed by a Montana nonprofit to engage Tribal communities in completing a statewide online resource guide designed to help pregnant and parenting families find resources, including mental health and substance use treatment options, within and beyond their local communities.
 Based on this strategy, cultural resources relevant to Tribal communities were added to the resource guide.
 Agencies committed to addressing perinatal mental health disparities among Indigenous populations should consider similar strategies to share power with Tribal communities and collaboratively create culturally congruent programs and interventions.

 In 2023, a cultural safety toolkit was created for those who provide care or work with families during the perinatal period.
 We are in the process of designing a toolkit that is more reader-friendly.
-In the meantime you may access the toolkit content created by Dr. Amy Stiffarm, for her dissertation work.
+Access the toolkit at berrymedicine.org or connect with Dr. Stiffarm to schedule a training at info@berrymedicine.org.

 Indigenous Birth Preference Guides